 Let’s chat about SpaceX’s Falcon Heavy, a true beast of a spacecraft.
 Launching it costs customers $90 million, but the real cost for SpaceX is lower when you factor in profits.
 With a payload capacity of 63,800 kilograms to LEO, we’re looking at $1,410 per kilogram.

 Now, we can’t just shove a bunch of people into a dark, empty payload room, so let’s say we give 25 passengers a comfy ride.
 We need to account for each person’s weight, a cozy seat, food, and luggage.
 That gives each traveler a generous 2,552-kilogram allowance, which easily covers them, their stuff, and essential flight hardware—all while promising a luxurious experience.

 So, if we split the cost among passengers, each lucky space tourist would pay a much more reasonable $3,600,000 – a far cry from the initial $90 million.

 The real economics of rocket launches to LEO

-In a free market, the supply and demand curve reigns supreme.
-So it’s important to view the demand for commercial astronauts and the supply of launches.
-If the demand outstrips supply, the market will price rocket seats accordingly.
+In a free market, supply and demand rule.
+We have to think about the demand for commercial astronauts and the supply of launches.
+If demand is higher than supply, rocket seat prices will skyrocket (pun intended).

 “$200,000 to $300,000 per flight in fuel and oxygen versus a $60 million rocket.”